jamesSampica/cheapskate/README.md

 # cheapskate

-Automatically destroy resources deployed to Azure.

-Leverages [Deployment Stacks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell) through the Azure CLI.
+Leverages the Azure CLI to automatically destroy [Deployment Stacks](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/deployment-stacks?tabs=azure-powershell).

 ## Usage

 Simply execute `cheapskate.ps1` in a pipeline that has been authenticated with Azure.

+This will destroy all deployment stacks within the subscription scope of the authenticated Azure identity.

 ```
 - name: Delete stacks